ctf2009/ansible-rpi-autohotspot/README.md

 raspberrypi.local          : ok=16   changed=15   unreachable=0    failed=0
 ```

 Once completed, the auto hotspot should be enabled by default.
-If on restart a known Wifi connection cannot be found, the Pi will create its own Hotspot named `raspberrypi`
+If on restart a known Wifi connection cannot be found, the Pi will create its own Hotspot which defaults to ssid `raspberrypi` and password `raspberry`

-### Known Issues

-There are also come deprecation warnings with ansible > v2.7
-This will be corrected shortly
+You can even provide your own ssid and password as role variables if desired in the playbook.
+You can use Ansible Vault to protect the password

+- You can run a playbook containing all the roles by running `run_all.sh` ...
+Currently this will ping the raspberry pi, install samba and deploy the autohotspot in one go.
+This will take the longest to run